wrenchpilot/essay-wizard-wpcres/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==
+= 1.0.6.4 =
+* Attempt to prevent responseID of "0" from being inserted into version table, throw application error instead.
+Still not sure how this happens...

 = 1.0.6.3 =
 * Fixed TinyMCE shortcode dropdown
 * Updated Tested up to: 4.9.4